convergencelabs/convergence-server/README.md

 ```

 ### Persistent Data
-By default the Convergence Dev Server will delete the OrientDB database(s) when it starts up.
+By default, the Convergence Dev Server will delete the OrientDB database(s) when it starts up.
 IF you would like to retain data between runs set the following java property:

 `-Dconvergence.dev-server.persistent = true`